bplmaps/walk-to-the-sea-website/content/locations/rose-kennedy-greenway.md

 ---
 title: Rose Kennedy Greenway
+metaDescription: Here stood Boston’s "Highway in the Sky," so labeled in the 1950s by local media expressing the official hopes for a new elevated expressway.
 description: The Rose Kennedy Greenway, completed in 2008, is a network of gardens and public spaces, named for the mother of long-serving, distinguished Massachusetts Senator Edward M. Kennedy and his brothers, President John F. Kennedy and New York Senator Robert F. Kennedy.
 accessible: false
 order: 6